blind-computing/blindarch-archive/README.md

 ## Miscellaneous Notes

-Most of the modifications made to the talkingarch iso are confined to the airootfs subdirectory.
+Most of the modifications made to the blindarch iso are confined to the airootfs subdirectory.
 A couple of packages were also added to the package lists, including some custom packages sourced from [the Blind Computing repo](https://blindcomputing.org/blindarch/repo).
 The Makefile has also been modified to produce image files with "BlindArch" in their names, and isolinux is configured to show the name BlindArch.